awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/launch_template.md

 **Launch template creation**

-Once you have gathered the data, create the launch template from the command line as follows (notice how the environment variables are already mapped in the call):
+Create the Launch Template from the command line as follows:
 You can check all the accepted parameters here: [create launch template](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-launch-template.html).

 ```bash